Hurricane Florence's path: Track the storm here

 HURRICANE FLORENCE STRENGTHENS IN ATLANTIC: TIPS TO PREPARE FOR THE STORM

-The state’s emergency management agency said it is “preparing for the possibility of a large-scale disaster.”

-President Trump declared a state of emergency in North Carolina ahead of the storm.

-"Please be prepared, be careful and be SAFE!" he tweeted Monday evening.
+"Please be prepared, be careful and be SAFE!" the president tweeted Monday evening.

 If you're getting ready for Florence, you can read about steps to prepare for the storm here.